axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

   /home/user/ssl_test/client-1/client-encrypted.key SUCCESS
 ```

-If the status of a key is PENDING, you must provide the passphrase for the key, otherwise {{% param "product.ose" %}} cannot use it.
+If the status of a key is PENDING, you must provide the passphrase for the key, otherwise {{% param "product.abbrev" %}} cannot use it.
 The sources and destinations that use these keys will not work until you provide the passwords.
-Other parts of the {{% param "product.ose" %}} configuration will be unaffected.
-You must provide the passphrase of the password-protected keys every time {{% param "product.ose" %}} is restarted.
+Other parts of the {{% param "product.abbrev" %}} configuration will be unaffected.
+You must provide the passphrase of the password-protected keys every time {{% param "product.abbrev" %}} is restarted.

 The following log message also notifies you of PENDING passphrases: